 Together with the offer on the property, the buyer will make a deposit at the estate agency, in order to show that he/she is serious.
 This amount could vary between 2.000 and 3.000 euros.
 Important that the amount that has been offered is mentioned in that document.
 The seller will be contacted, and if he agrees, the sales contract will be prepared.
 In case the seller would not accept the offer, the reservation fee, will be returned to the buyer.

 If it has been signed by the two parties, this is an official, legal document.
 All relevant detais have to be included, like total sales price, final date for the Notary Deed, detailed information from the Property Register and if there are any outstanding debts, like a mortgage.
 Upon signing of the contract, normally a payment of 10% is done.

 As soon as the sales contract is signed, the preparations for the mortgage could start.
-You should count on approx. 6-8 weeks.
-The fix interest rate is at thsi moment (december 2016) 1,75% and the fix rate could be approx 2% during 10, or more years.
+You should count on approx. 8 weeks.
+The fix interest rate is at this moment (spring 2022) +/-2% during 10/15, or more years.

 - Notary Deed

 The last and most important part of the purchase will be the Notary Deed, at the spanish notary.
 Immediately afterwards the property will be presented at the Land Registry.
 On the day of the Deed, you will receive a so called “Copia Simple”,with is a copy of the document.
 Once the purchase has been registered, you receive the original document.
 This could take approx. 6-8 weeks.

 Paul van den Hout